brad28b/meshtastic-trivia-bot/README.md

 # meshtastic-trivia-bot
 A trivia bot designed to work on the Meshtastic network.
-Pre-load with 150 trivia questions.
+Pre-loaded with 150 trivia questions.

 Keeps track of a leaderboard.